Cherseraphim/Crator/README.md

 ## Run the tests 🔥

-To run as a stand alone: run 'npx cypress open'
+To run and view results in the browser: run 'npx cypress open' -click on configured e2e configuration
+-click on the toddlerAmenity spec file

-With docker image:
+With docker image(tests are run in a headless mode):
 Run 'chmod u+x ./run.sh' to make the file executable.
 For windows users, run from a windows terminal emulator or some related tool.
 Then run './run.sh' to start tests
 The Docker container and image are removed after test run.